taskiq_pg

 -

-table_name(str, default:'taskiq_results') –name of the table to store results.
+table_name(str, default:'taskiq_results') –Table to store results in.

 -

-field_for_task_id(Literal['VarChar', 'Text', 'Uuid'], default:'VarChar') –type of the field to store task_id.
+field_for_task_id(Literal['VarChar', 'Text', 'Uuid'], default:'VarChar') –Column type for task_id.

 -